-For many people, a diagnosis of cancer helps them focus on their health in ways they may not have thought much about in the past.
+For many people, finding out they have cancer helps them focus on their health in ways they may not have thought much about in the past.
 Are there things you could do that might make you healthier?
 Maybe you could try to eat better or get more exercise.
-Maybe you could cut down on the alcohol, or give up tobacco.
+Maybe you could cut down on alcohol, or give up tobacco.
 Even things like keeping your stress level under control might help.
 Now is a good time to think about making changes that can have positive effects for the rest of your life.
-You will feel better and you will also be healthier.
+You will feel better and you will probably also be healthier.

 You can start by working on those things that worry you most.
 Get help with those that are harder for you.
 For instance, if you are thinking about quitting smoking and need help, call the American Cancer Society at 1-800-227-2345.

 Eating right can be hard for anyone, but it can get even tougher during and after cancer treatment.
 Treatment may change your sense of taste.
 Nausea can be a problem.
 You may not feel like eating and lose weight when you don’t want to.
 Or you may have gained weight that you can’t seem to lose.
 All of these things can be very frustrating.

 If treatment causes weight changes or eating or taste problems, do the best you can and keep in mind that most often these problems get better over time.
 You may find it helps to eat small portions every 2 to 3 hours until you feel better.
 You may also want to ask your cancer team about seeing a dietitian, an expert in nutrition who can give you ideas on how to deal with these treatment side effects.

 One of the best things you can do after cancer treatment is to start healthy eating habits.
 You may be surprised at the long-term benefits of some simple changes, like increasing the variety of healthy foods you eat.
 Getting to and staying at a healthy weight, eating a healthy diet, and limiting your alcohol intake may lower your risk for a number of types of cancer, as well as having many other health benefits.